 Collage was Rauschenberg’s natural language and he added to its vocabulary by developing a method of combining oil painting with photographic silkscreen.
 This allowed him to experiment with contemporary images gathered from newspapers, magazines, television and film which he could reproduce in any size and color as a compositional element on a canvas or print.
 He used these elements in a way that mirrors our experience of mass-media.
 Everyday we are bombarded with images from television, newspapers and magazines, disregarding most but retaining a few that relate, either consciously or subconsciously, to our individual experience and understanding.
 Rauschenberg's paintings capture this visual 'noise' in a framework of images whose narratives suggest some kind of ironic allegory.

 Rauschenberg was interested in our changing perception and interpretation of images: "I'm sure we don't read old paintings the way they were intended."
 In 'Retroactive 1', Rauschenberg plays with the way we have read paintings since the early Renaissance.
 The composition recalls early religious icons where the central figure of Christ or a saint would have been surrounded by some smaller narrative panels.
 An iconic image of the venerated President Kennedy, the most powerful man in the world who was assassinated in the previous year, holds the central position as he forcefully issues a warning.
-He points to the red image on his right which looks deceptively like Masaccio's 'Expulsion of Adam and Eve from the Garden of Eden' c.1432 from the Brancacci Chapel in Florence.
+He points to the red image on his right which looks deceptively like Masaccio's 'Expulsion of Adam and Eve from the Garden of Eden' (c.1432) from the Brancacci Chapel in Florence.
 With the symbolic association of 'red' and the mushroom-shaped cloud hovering above the president's head, this could easily be interpreted as a cold war reference to the Cuban Missile Crisis, ironically using a creation allegory to represent the Doomsday scenario.
 However, Rauschenberg is not that simple.
-If you look more closely you discover that the red image is not a section of Masaccio's fresco, but a detail from a stroboscopic flash photograph for Life magazine (10/10/1952) by Gjon Mili of a real life reconstruction of a painting by Rauschenberg's mentor: 'Nude Descending a Staircase, No 2' (1912) by Marcel Duchamp.
+If you look more closely you discover that the red image is not a section of Masaccio's fresco, but a stroboscopic flash photograph (Life Magazine, 10/10/1952 by Gjon Mili) of a real life reconstruction of the painting 'Nude Descending a Staircase, No 2' (1912) by Rauschenberg's mentor Marcel Duchamp.

 ANDY WARHOL (1928-1987)